pip-services/pip-services-docs/content/en/toolkit/recipes/kafka/_index.md

 ##### Create a queue

-To create a queue, this class offers the create_queue() method.
+To create a queue, this class offers the createQueue() method.
 This method accepts the queue’s name as input parameter.
 The following example shows how to use it.

 {{< tabsection >}}
    Not available